Configuring

 8. To use this secret in your Event Endpoint Management instance, set spec.manager.tls.caSecretName key to be the name of the CA certificate secret that contains the CA certificate.

-Note: If you are updating an existing instance and cannot log in to the Event Endpoint Management UI after changing your CA certificates, see troubleshooting to resolve the error.
+Note: If you are updating an existing instance and cannot log in to the Event Endpoint Management UI after you changed your CA certificates, see troubleshooting to resolve the error.

 User-provided certificates